YuxuanMa-sys/data_analysis/README.md

 - Purchase behavior and barriers
 - Overall satisfaction with brand social media

-If your data structure is different, you may need to adjust the column names in the `analyze_sicas()` and `perform_demographic_analysis()` functions, and potentially update the translation dictionary.
+If your data structure is different, you may need to adjust the column names in the analysis functions and potentially update the translation dictionary.